cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

         ..
       ]
     }

 Once a group is established we can configure how each field inside the group is represented in the UI.
-The configuration of each property of the plugin is composed of following parts,
+The configuration of each property of the plugin is composed of following parts:

   - name : Name of the field (as coming from the CDAP backend)
   - label: Label to be used in the UI for the property
   - widget-type : The type of widget that needs to represent this property
   - widget-attributes: A map of attributes that the widget shall require to be rendered in UI.
 The attributes depend on the type of widget.

-  In the case of Stream plugin this would look something like this,
+In the case of Stream plugin this would look like this,

   .. code-block:: Javascript